AshishNikam111000/Finger-Counter/README.md

 # Finger-Counter
-A mini-project to count the number of fingers using OpenCV and Mediapipe.
+A Mini-Project to count the number of fingers using OpenCV and Mediapipe.